kpreston1/go-grpc-poc/README.md

 # go-grpc-poc
-A proof of concept application for Go and gRPC
+A proof of concept for Go and gRPC